kpiorno/kivy3dgui/README.md

 Warning:
 Highly Experimental.
-If you want to help with the development you can write me at kpiorno@uci.cu
+If you want to help with the development you can mail me: kpiorno@uci.cu